 Fix 4: Clean Temporary folders and files

 Step #1: Press the start button and type run.
 Now click on the Run option to open the Run dialog box.
-Or, you can directly open the Run dialog box by pressing Windows key + R simultaneously.
+Or, you can directly open the Run dialog box by pressing the Windows key + R simultaneously.
 Type “clearnmgr” and press the enter key.

 Step #2: Now in the Disk Cleanup windows, click on Ok to process.